-Do We Even Have Time For a Modern Day Sabbath?
+Do We Have Time For a Modern Day Sabbath?

 Now I know what you’re thinking.
 If only I didn’t have so much to do!

 And I feel you!
-I work 40 hours a week, spend 10 hours commuting there and back, log 10-15 hours a week into my side gig, and act as my child’s primary caregiver 6-7 hours every weekday, and all day weekends.
+I work 40 hours a week, log 10-15 hours a week at a second job, and act as my child’s primary caregiver 6-7 hours every weekday, and all day weekends.
+Add in homework, sports, and extended family, and we’re booked!

 So the idea of taking one day off a week sounded impossible and frankly, irresponsible, when I first considered it.
-But man, if I didn’t need a day off!
+But man, I desperately needed a day of worship and rest!

 What I found was that I was constantly running on fumes when I pushed myself to the max seven days a week.